Team MVPs and top scorers.

 An opportunity to re-up will be there, as Zito is interested in extending the relationship.

-But Giroux holds the leverage here.
-More money is likely to be found elsewhere.
+Giroux holds the leverage here, and more money and term is likely to be found elsewhere.

 “As crazy as it might sound, I haven’t really talked about it or thought about it yet.
 I think it’s very important to have a few weeks to turn off the brain before you go back to thinking business, before you go back to training.
 A little time off is very important so you don’t go crazy,” Giroux told The Athletic’s Pierre LeBrun on June 8.